The Simons Observatory: Combining cross-spectral foreground cleaning with multitracer $B$-mode delensing for improved constraints on inflation: Theoretical framework

 The dust component peaks in the far infrared and is polarized due to the alignment of dust particles with Galactic magnetic field lines, which arises from the action of radiative torques on irregularly shaped grains~\cite{kolokolova_grain_2015}.
 A modified blackbody function

 was empirically found to be a good approximation of its intensity spectrum~\cite{planck_collaboration_planck_2016}.
 The SED, $S_{\nu}^d=I_{\nu}^d/I_{\nu_0^d}^d$, then depends on the positive spectral index $\beta_d$ as well as on the interstellar dust temperature $T_d$ and the reference frequency $\nu_0^d$, which we fix at $353\,\text{GHz}$.
-Maps extracted from Planck data with the \texttt{Commander} component separation code have allowed to determine the average values $\beta_d\approx1.54$ and $T_d\approx20\,\text{K}$~\cite{planck_collaboration_planck_2016}.
+Computing the sky average of the dust SED maps extracted from the Planck 2015 \texttt{Commander} analysis~\cite{planck_collaboration_planck_2016_foregrounds} yielded the reference values $\beta_d\approx1.54$ and $T_d\approx20\,\text{K}$, which are consistent with subsequent results from power-spectrum-based methods~\cite{planck_collaboration_planck_2020_dust}.

 Planck, WMAP and S-PASS observations have also shown that the foreground angular power spectra can be parametrized by power laws $C_l^c = A_c\left(l/l_0\right)^{\alpha_c-2}$, where $l_0 = 80$ and $c = d$ or $s$ for dust~\cite{planck_collaboration_planck_2020_dust} and synchrotron~\cite{fuskeland_constraints_2021} respectively.
 For each component, the slope of the angular power spectrum remains identical in all frequency channels, while its amplitude is multiplied by the product of the two relevant SEDs.